tc39/notes/es7/2016-05/may-23.md

 CM: Question: How does ToIndex differ from ToLength?
 Are there places where ToLength is used which don't go through this?

-JHB: There are many uses
+JHD: There are many uses

 LB: Many cases use ToLength that I cannot apply this check for ToIndex to.